All Episodes

 It's all just to penalize the achievers.

-These are the same rich people whose social security benefits Obama would like to cut.
+These are the same rich people whose Social Security benefits Obama would like to cut.

-I use the example of you go in and buy a dishwasher from somebody.
+Now, my example about the enemy being the people who work, I use the example of you go in and buy a dishwasher from somebody.

-We're gonna punish those.
+We're going to punish those.

 He sold it for profit, and that's evil.